Into the night, desperate and broken, the sound of a fight, father has spoken.

-Chuckling lightly at her human morals, I shrugged my shoulders, looking over to the screen of my phone where a photo of a very naked Sookie laying across her bed took pride of place.
-She was on her front, the sheets down around her behind, exposing the vast expanse of creamy skin on her back.
+Chuckling lightly at her human morals, I shrugged my shoulders, looking over to the screen of my phone to a photo of a very naked Sookie lying across her bed.
+She was on her front; the sheets down around her beautiful butt, exposing the vast expanse of creamy skin on her back.
 There was even a tasteful amount of side-boob on show, much to my delight.
-Her golden hair was fanned out across the pillow behind her and her features were all soft and relaxed.
+Her golden hair covered part of her back and her features were all soft and relaxed.

 “My phone never leaves my sight, lover.
-No one else has seen it so don’t worry.”
-I replied with a boyish grin, grabbing a pair of socks from one of the bedside drawers, pulling them on.
+No one else has seen it so don’t worry,” I replied with a boyish grin as I grabbed a pair of socks from one of the drawers and pulled them on.

 “How many other photos are there?”
-She demanded as she slid her finger across the screen, unlocking it before finding the ‘Phone’ application, starting to type in her brothers’ number.
+She demanded as she slid her finger across the screen, unlocking it before finding the ‘Phone’ application and starting to type in her brother’s number.

 “A few, but you won’t find them.
 I’ve hidden them, another measure to make sure no one will ever find them.”
 I gave her a playful wink, her mortified expression making me chuckle.

-Pushing the call button, Sookie raised my phone to her ear, seating herself on the edge of the bed to make her call.
-Grabbing a comb I moved into the bathroom, leaving the door open to hear both sides of their conversation.
+Sookie pushed the call button and raised my phone to her ear, seating herself on the edge of the bed to make her call.
+Grabbing a comb, I moved into the bathroom, leaving the door open to hear both sides of their conversation.
 Jason picked up on the third ring.

-“I can’t say where I am Jase, the more you know the more at danger you are, but I’m safe.
-I don’t give a rats ass about Andy and his cases, so you can tell him I’m fine and in no need of his ‘assistance’ or whatever.”
-Sookie practically growled, causing me to remember the night she had returned from Faery.
-Although Bill had ordered me to leave I’d stayed and watched from the distance as the slightly round police officer ranted at Sookie on her own porch.
+“I can’t say where I am Jase, the more you know the more in danger you are, but I’m safe.
+I don’t give a rat’s ass about Andy and his cases, so you can tell him I’m fine and in no need of his ‘assistance’ or whatever,” Sookie practically growled, causing me to remember the night she had returned from Faery.
+Although Bill had ordered me to leave, I’d stayed and watched from a distance as the police officer had ranted at Sookie on the porch.

 “Alright Sook, I’m trusting you here, but why would it put me in danger?
 Who’s after you?
 Who’s with you?
 You better not be alone!
-Who’s number ya ringing from?”
-Her brothers’ questions were insistent and although they bugged me, in the sense that he was asking Sookie so many questions that she was starting to become flustered, it also soothed me to know that her brother worried and cared for her.
-The year she had been gone he had come to me a few times, bringing me bagged donor blood, sharing stories with me, helping me pick out bits and pieces for her home.
-She was right when she said he wasn’t the brightest crayon in the box, that was an understatement, but he was a good man and he cared for his little sister, and in my eyes that was an admirable trait.
+Whose phone ya callin’ from?”
+Her brother’s questions were insistent, and although they annoyed me, in the sense that he was asking Sookie so many questions that she was starting to become flustered, it also soothed me to know that her brother worried and cared for her.
+The year she had been gone he had come to me a few times, bringing me blood, sharing stories with me, helping me pick out pieces for her home.
+She was right when she said he wasn’t the brightest crayon in the box, that had been an understatement, but he was a good man and he cared for his little sister.
+In my eyes, that was an admirable trait.
 I’d told him not to tell Sookie, should he see her upon her return before me, that I had bought her house.
-Judging by her surprise when I had appeared in her bedroom and witnessed her naked for the first time it was obvious he’d kept his promise.
+Judging by her surprise when I had appeared in her bedroom and witnessed her naked, he’d kept his promise.